giantswarm/ingress-nginx-app/README.md

 This App installs the [nginx ingress controller] onto your tenant cluster.

 Its job is to satisfy external requests to services running in the cluster.
-See the [kubernetes ingress docs] for more higher level details.
+See the [kubernetes ingress docs] for a higher level overview.

 Some of our clusters do not come with an ingress controller installed by default, that way you can pick one of the implementations that best suits your needs.